 Justo y Bueno started to enter the market in the Medellín metro area in 2017.
 For example, we didn’t have a store near where we live in Sabaneta until recently.
-The above photo is the front of the first Justo y Bueno store in Sabaneta.
-It opened about four months ago.
-I have shopped there a few times and they have good prices.
+The above photo is the front of their first store in Sabaneta.
+I have shopped there several times and they have good prices.

 And in late 2017, the company opened a second store in Sabaneta.
-At the end of 2017, the company reportedly has 34 stores in Medellín an the surrounding are.
+At the end of 2017, the company reportedly had 34 stores in Medellín an the surrounding are.

 Many readers asked where they can find Justo y Bueno stores.
-So, on January 4, 2018, we added to this article the addresses for all of the Justo y Bueno stores in Medellín and the surrounding area.
+So, on January 4, 2018, we added to this article the addresses for all of the stores of this discount grocery chain in Medellín and the surrounding area.

 What is Justo y Bueno?